hallie304/hallie304.github.io/index.md

 Profiles: [GitHub](https://github.com/hallie304) - [LinkedIn](https://www.linkedin.com/in/hale30/)

 I am Ha, an Computer Science undergrad at [Fulbright University Vietnam](https://fulbright.edu.vn/).
 I am interested in studying Data Science and AI.
-I am actively looking for internship opportunities in DS and AI for this summer 2023 and also research oppotunities in NLP.
+I am actively looking for internship opportunities as a Fullstack Engineering intern this summer 2023 and also research oppotunities in NLP.
 My current project is about applying machine learning in analyzing stock market.

 # Projects
 - Vietnam and US stock market prediction.
 - Courses scheduling for Fulbright University Vietnam.
 - Adapting to Climate Change by Improving Extreme Weather Forecasts.
 - Data Science book analysis.
+- Fulbright Stem Club Website.

 # Experiences
 - I am working as a Teaching Assistant in Computer Science and Math at Fulbright Universoty Vietnam.